annargrs/ACLPUB/docs/formatting.md

 | bibliography          | 10 pt     |       |
 | footnotes             | 9 pt      |       |

 For any text or numbers in tables and figures, whenever possible, please use the font size of the document text.
 As a rule of thumb, any text or numbers should be clearly readable when the paper is printed on A4 paper.
-Submissions that abuse the font size or spacing for figures/tables may be desk rejected.
+Submissions that abuse the font size, spacing for figures/tables, or non-human-visible text, may be desk rejected.

 ### Title and Authors